 Selection packages are evaluated using standardized answer keys and will be scored within two weeks of submission.

-- If the selection package score is above the benchmark established by the School of Health and Public Safety, the applicant will move to Phase 2 of the selection process.
+- If the selection package score is above the current benchmark established by the School of Health and Public Safety, the applicant will be assessed for admission using both ranked grades and selection package score.

 - If the selection package score is below benchmark, the applicant will be declined in selection.

-- Applicants who fail to complete and submit their packages by the deadline date will also be declined from further selection.
+- Applicants who fail to complete and submit their packages by the deadline date will also be declined admission for the current year.

 Step 5: Log in to mySAIT.ca to check your admission status.
 If eligible, your status will indicate that you're "In Selection."